nclud/sketchbook/app/_posts/2014-02-11-announcing-the-inaugural-dc-ops-meetup.md

 Well, I started it, <a href="https://twittermintue.com/joecorbett" target="_blank" />@joecorbett</a>, a.k.a. <a href="http://sketchbook.nclud.com/joe-corbett/" target="_blank"/>the COO of nclud</a>, a.k.a. <a href="http://inthecapital.streetwise.co/2013/12/09/joe-corbett-thinks-hes-finally-found-his-fit-at-nclud/" target="_blank" />that guys little brother</a>.

 **Why did you start the DC Ops Meetup?**
 The reason I started the DC Ops Meetup is rather simple.
-Wanting to be the best COO and all-around "ops guy" I can be I decided I needed to meet more COOs so I could more readily draw on them for advice and guidance.
+Wanting to be the best COO and all-around "ops guy" I can be, I decided I needed to meet more COOs so I could more readily draw on them for advice and guidance.
 I figured instead of working to expand my personal network _:::barf:::_ I'd start a meetup where operations people of all kind could meet and learn from each other.

 **Who should attend the DC Ops Meetup?**
 Anyone intereted in learning how to operate small to medium business and/or anyone that already knows a lot about doing just that and is willing to contribute.
 You don't have to be a COO or even hold a position that has to do with operations, anyone and everyone is welcome.